Professor Lew Ludwig, Chair

-Professors Daniel D. Bonar, Michael D. Westmoreland; Associate Professors Lewis D. Ludwig, Matthew Neal, Sarah Rundell; Assistant Professors Wm.
-Andy Lorenz, May Mei; Visiting Instructor Timothy DeGenero; Academic Administrative Assistant Dee Ghiloni
+Professors Daniel D. Bonar, Lewis D. Ludwig, Michael D. Westmoreland; Associate Professors, Matthew Neal, Sarah Rundell; Assistant Professors May Mei, David White, Sarah Wolff; Visiting Instructors Timothy DeGenero, Alison Miller; Academic Administrative Assistant Dee Ghiloni

 Departmental Guidelines and Goals

 The study of mathematics is a challenging and exciting activity that sharpens logical reasoning and improves problem solving ability.
 The curriculum is designed so that students can apply these skills to analyze both real-world quantitative questions and fascinating theoretical puzzles.

 Students interested in mathematics should take 123-124 followed by 231 and 210 by the end of the sophomore year.
 It is recommended that Mathematics students take CS 109, 110, 111 or 112 and MATH 232 by the end of their sophomore year.